Antham

+The film's soundtrack was composed by R. D. Burman, with one song each by Mani Sharma and M.M.
+Keeravani, while the background score was provided by Mani Sharma.
+The film was a box-office failure.

 Plot

 Raghav (Nagarjuna) is an orphan and receives assignments from an underworld gangster, J.P.
-Shetty (Danny Denzongpa), who hired him for contract killing, as a full-time job.
-Raghav leads a calm and secretive life and there is no room for relationships, in it.
+Shetty (Danny Denzongpa), who hired him for contract killing as a full-time job.
+Raghav leads a calm and secretive life, and there is no room for relationships in it.
 At a particular instance, he meets Bhavana (Urmila Matondkar), an ornithologist student, and falls in love with her innocence and charm.
-He hides his real identity from her and she, too, reciprocates his feelings.
+He hides his real identity from her, and she, too, reciprocates his feelings.
 When things start looking hopeful for a normal life, for Raghav, Bhavana discovers his real identity and distances herself from him.
 The rest of the film is about what happens to the ill-fated Raghav.